 - To care providers to improve/maintain the quality of your care and of those provided similar care

-- Registries and entities prescribed in regulation such as Cancer Care Ontario, the Cardiac Care Network, Canadian Stroke Network, INSCYTE, Paediatric Oncology Group of Ontario, the Institute for Clinical Evaluation Services, the Canadian Institute for Health Information, Children’s Hospital of Eastern Ontario, Ontario Institute for Health Research and health regulatory agencies
+- Registries and entities prescribed in regulation, such as the Better Outcomes Registry and Network (BORN), Cancer Care Ontario, Canadian Stroke Network, Cardiac Care Network, Inscyte, Paediatric Oncology Group of Ontario (POGO), Institute for Clinical Evaluation Services, Canadian Institute for Health Information (CIHI), Children’s Hospital of Eastern Ontario (CHEO), Ontario Institute for Health Research (OICR) and health regulatory agencies

-- Researchers if the research has been approved by our Research Ethics Board or authorized Board of Review such as the Ontario Cancer Research Ethics Board
+- Researchers if the research has been approved by our Research Ethics Board or authorized Board of Review, such as the Ontario Cancer Research Ethics Board (OCREB)

 - The Medical Officer of Health to report communicable diseases